Jamaica and the Bahamas are pushing back against U.S. travel warnings

 Jamaican and Bahamian officials are pushing back on U.S. claims that the island countries are unsafe for tourists because of rampant crime and poor access to medical services.

-In renewed travel warnings last month, the U.S. State Department urged would-be sun and sand seekers from staying away from two of the most popular Caribbean beach destinations.
+In renewed travel warnings last month, the U.S. State Department urged would-be sun and sand seekers to beware of two of the most popular Caribbean beach destinations.

 "Violent crimes, such as home invasions, armed robberies, sexual assaults, and homicides, are common.
 Sexual assaults occur frequently, including at all-inclusive resorts," the agency warned in a Level 3 advisory about Jamaica — just one level below the most severe warning against travel to Americans.